tencherry10/til/thoughts/parallel-computing.md

     * communication between processes are more complicated and are less efficient
     * smaller set of supporting libraries (and are generally not portable across different platform)

+  TL;DR
+  * Generally if you need to maintain synchronized state then prefer threads.
+  * Do you have large dataset?
+Then prefer threads.
+  * Do you want easier development / debugging + finer-grain control? prefer processes
+  * Do you want to be able to scale into the cloud? prefer processes